UNIVERSITY OF WISCONSIN River Falls

 Q5: Do students have an opportunity to get "hands-on" training is psychology?

-A5: The psychology department realizes that applied experiences are also important both for students considering graduate school as well as those seeking employment directly after graduation.
-Psychology students at UWRF have access to applied experience via our internship program which allows students to gain valuable experience in a work-place setting under the supervision of a trained professional.
+A5: The psychology department realizes that applied experiences are important for both graduate work and direct employment.
+Psychology students at UWRF have access to applied experience via our internship program.

 Q6: Can I get a job with an undergraduate degree in psychology?